Learn how to read, add, and upload assets using the monday.com platform API

 content type, as described in our community.
 Depending on the language or library, you may need to construct the body of the multipart HTTP request manually.
 Check out a JavaScript example in this community post.

-Add a file to an update
+Add file to update

 Required scope: updates:write